 Donate

 The council has said that to proceed we must raise £500,000 to complete essential works required to reopen the hall. £170,000 has been set aside by the council for this.
-There is a Just Giving site.
-You can pledge donations.
-There are already fundraising events being planned:
+There is a Crowdfunder page, where you can pledge donations.
+The Crowdfunder funding method means that all funds raised are kept by us.
+But the time is limited to twelve weeks until 16 August.
+Please go to:

 Energise